raleel/mythras-srd/0008_Creatures.md

 #### Blood Sense

 Allows the creature to detect blood over great distances, either carried by wind or water.
-Traces of blood can be sensed at a distance of upup to 1d6+6 kilometres.
+Traces of blood can be sensed up to 1d6+6 kilometres.

 #### Breathe Flame

 The creature breathes flame over an area as a Combat Action.
 The flame covers a cone in front of the creature, which stretches for its CON in metres.
 At the furthest extent, the width of the cone is one quarter of the creature's CON.
 Any creature caught in the flame suffers fire-based damage to all hit locations, though a character can attempt to Evade to halve this damage.
 Armor Points count as normal unless otherwise noted.

 A creature can only breathe flame once in a specified time period (usually once per hour or once per day).
-Further attempts to breathe flame within this time require the creature to pass Endurance rolls with each roll becoming one grade harder, orharder or suffer a level of Fatigue.
+Further attempts to breathe flame within this time require the creature to pass Endurance rolls with each roll becoming one grade harder or suffer a level of Fatigue.

 #### Burrower

-The creature is adept at tunnelling through the ground at its normal Movement rate.
+The creature is adept at tunneling through the ground at its normal Movement rate.
 Some creatures are limited in the kind of ground they can move through, which is noted in the creature's description.

 #### Camouflaged

-The creature is adept at hiding due to its colouration or unusual surface texture.
+The creature is adept at hiding due to its coloration or unusual surface texture.
 Those attempting to spot the creature suffer a penalty to Perception of two difficulty grades.

 #### Characteristic Drain